BeckyBlake/UIUC-FootTraffic-Analysis/README.md

     - Starting point is chosen based on int inputted at beginning
 3. From there it runs Dijkstra's like it would for any class
 4. In the end it returns a vector of nodes which if you follow the nodes it shows the path from one class to another where you run into the least amount of kids
+5. The output location is whereever Dijkstra's is called.
+So, if you call it in main, the output will be main.

 # Force Graph Drawing
 1. The force graph drawing takes in the desired locations made by the file reader as well as the weight between the edges
 2. To visualize it, think of the force between two electrons using F = kq1q2/r (not our exact representation but helpful)
 3. The bigger the weight of the edges (our force), then the closer the locations are placed next to each other
 4. The output is a graph that now separates locations further away based on weights and common occurrences between classes
+5. The force directed graph drawing is outputted in "cs225-project->build->graph.png".